PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "He's not my friend," said Relan.

 As wagon neared the pillar, Orc-Rattick appeared to finish his business.
-Relan could imagine him shaking the empty flask and stuffing it in his waistband, but for all the world, he looked like just another Orc in the darkness.
+He looked like just another Orc in the darkness.

-There six Orc's pulling this wagon, yoked together in teams of two.
+The next wagon had six Orcs, yoked together in teams of two.
 As the pair closest to the Wagon drew abreast of the pillar, something happened to one of the Orcs.
 It barked out in pain and dropped in it's traces.
-The other Orc's immediately bellowed in rage, and the "driver," lashed out with the whip indiscriminately.
+The other Orcs immediately bellowed in rage, as the "driver," lashed out with the whip indiscriminately.
 The cavern was filled with such a roaring and commotion, Relan couldn't hear himself think.
 Even though Relan was looking for Rattick, he almost missed the sneak-thief's next move.

 A ripple of darker darkness came across the floor, underneath the reins of of the wagon.
 It was Rattick, rolling with noiseless precision.
 There was a small, silver flash in the murk and another Orc collapsed, clutching a wounded leg.
 The roars of protest turned to howls of fear as the wagon slipped backwards.
-The driver whipped and whipped, but it was a disaster in slow-motion, the oil making it impossible for the remaining Orc's to keep their footing.
+The driver whipped and whipped, but it was a disaster in slow-motion, the oil making it impossible for the remaining Orcs to keep their footing.

-But the driver was on to Rattick.
+The driver was on to Rattick.
 He saw a figure that was not quite Orc, crouching motionless on the floor.
 Relan tensed to flee.
-But as the driver cried, "HOARRRRRRRK!" and raised his whip, Rattick uncoiled in one fluid motion from the floor.
-He grabbed a torch from it's holder at the front of the wagon and shoved it in the driver's face.
-As the Orc screamed in agony, Rattick continued the motion, lofting the torch into river of oil he had planted in the hallway.
-As it burst into flame, Relan could see Rattick rolling towards them across the floor.
+But as the driver cried, "HOARRRRRRRK!" and raised his whip, Rattick uncoiled in  from the floor.
+He grabbed a torch from the holder on the front of the wagon and shoved it in the driver's face.
+As the Orc screamed in agony, Rattick continued the motion, lofting the torch into river of oil he had poured onto the floor.
+As it erupted in flame, Relan could see Rattick rolling towards them across the floor.

-As flames engulfed the wagon team, the overloaded wagon slid backwards, slammed into the wagon behind it and crushed a number of unfortunate Orcs who were trapped in it's path.
+Flames engulfed the wagon team.
+The overloaded wagon slid backwards, crushed the Orcs behind hit and slammed into the next wagon.
+A terrible cry went up as the entire train of carts broke lose and crashed into the depths, one after the other.

-crushing some of the Orcs on the wagon team behind it.

-After such a flash of heat and light Relan could see almost nothing in the darkness.
-He was only aware of the sounds of chaos and agony and the smell of burning flesh.
+The flames died down quickly leaving Relan barely able to see in the darkness.
+He was only aware of the sounds of agony and the smell of burning flesh.
 "It's horrible," Relan said.

-"Worth every penny though," said Boltac.
+"That guy is worth every penny," said Boltac.

 "NOW!"
-Rattick hissed.
-He appeared between them as if from nowhere.
+Rattick hissed, appearing between them as if from nowhere.
 He thrust both of them across the passage and into the mass of confused Orcs.
 Some were trying to flee the flames.
 Others were rushing to help their fallen comrades.
 They were everywhere, pressing on all sides of them.

 "Keep moving," Rattick hissed.

 Relan was nearly overpowered by their oppressive, musky scent.
 He wondered if this was what a lathered horse must smell like in hell.
-If any one of the frantic, harried Orcs in the passage had looked closer they would have recognized them for the humans, the interlopers that they were.
-But, in the confusion, they did not.
-The three were across the passage in a moment, and then safely away into the darkness.
+If any one of the Orcs in the passage had looked closer they would have recognized them for human interlopers.
+But, in the confusion, the Orcs did not see them.
+The three were across the passage and safely away into the darkness.
 Relan felt like laughing.
 They had gotten away with it!

-This was a very big thing for Relan.
-He was a good boy, the best of boys.
-Weaned on all the proper old tales of heroism, and

-## To set up earlier

-> Torches in orc's hands and torches on the wagons.

-> Add Rattick pleading with the Wizard to get him to take down his patrols.
-Tell the Orc's to stand down.

-> "No, no, good sneak-thief.
-Where would the sport be in that?
-I will leave them up.
-If you can get them through, then you shall get your reward and I will know of a weakness in my defense.
-If you cannot get them through, well, you see, I still get what I want."

-> "Then I cannot guaranteed the safety of your minions."

-> "Ha ha HA!
-Break away my evil fellow.
-I'll just make more. "

-# 34 Botlac v Asarah
+# 34 -- Botlac v Asarah

 Asarah was awakened by someone shaking her shoulder.
-In spite of herself, she shrieked, and scrambled back underneath the table.
+She shrieked, and scrambled back underneath the table.

 "It's okay.
-It's okay, it's me," said voice that was familiar, but shouldn't be there.
-Asarah opened her eyes and saw a face lit by an unearthly flickering blue light from below.
+It's okay, it's me," said voice that was familiar, but shouldn't have been there.
+Asarah opened her eyes and saw a face lit from underneath by a faint glow.
 She gasped.
-To be fair, it's nobody's best angle.
-The figure worked the lamp's shutter, throwing more light out into the room.
+The figure opened the shutter on the lamp it held and more light flooded out into the room.
+It overpowered the otherworldly glow of the sinister flame under glass so that she could see who it was.

-"Boltac?"
+"Boltac?!?"

 "The one and only."